 Students with disabilities who are enrolled for college credit need to have an Access Plan developed by the College's Office of Access and Equity Services to determine the appropriate academic adjustments for the college course(s).
 Requests for an Access Plan must be emailed to BCL@tompkinscortland.edu, ideally before the course begins.
 Further details are provided on CollegeNow's "Student Guidelines" webpage.
 Once an Access Plan is developed, it is good for all TC3 courses taken by the student, unless the student requests changes.
 Students should meet with CE instructors to discuss their needs and method(s) for implementing their Access Plan within the course.
 Generally, academic adjustments are provided by the school, but additional Assistive Technology may be available from the College based on the student's needs.
 Be aware that the student may receive some accommodations for their high school courses that are not permissible in the college course or vice versa; if needed, you may have different assessments or grading between the high school and college course.
-For questions about academic adjustments and access plan implementation, contact the College's Coordinator of Access and Equity Services, Carolyn Boone at clb@tompkinscortland.edu or call 607-844-8222 x 4415 or x 4283.
+For questions about academic adjustments and access plan implementation, contact the College's Coordinator of Access and Equity Services, Karen Rachetta (kr072@tompkinscortland.edu) or call 607.844.8222 x4420 or x4415.